raunov/bedtime-storyteller/README.md

    SUPABASE_URL = "your_supabase_project_url"
    SUPABASE_KEY = "your_supabase_api_key"
    DEFAULT_LANGUAGE = "English"
+   PUBLIC_APP_URL = "https://your-app-domain.example.com"  # Public base URL used for social sharing metadata
    ```
    Replace the placeholder values with your actual API keys and URLs.

+   The value of `PUBLIC_APP_URL` should be the fully qualified domain where your Streamlit app is publicly reachable (including the protocol, typically `https://`).
+For example, if your deployment lives at `https://stories.example.com`, set `PUBLIC_APP_URL = "https://stories.example.com"`.
+Streamlit will use this base URL to build absolute Open Graph and Twitter card links for social sharing previews.

 5. Run the Streamlit app:
    ```